 Well-executed offsite attorney SEO strategies will establish your law firm as an authority.
 When reputable websites reference your content, Google and other search engines will view your page as a reliable and reputable source of information.

 9. Email Marketing

 It can be all too easy to overlook lawyer email marketing and get distracted by modern online marketing strategy tools.
 While the latest tools and strategies are an important part of building your brand, so is email marketing.

 Email marketing campaigns provide a simple and effective way to stay in touch with clients.
 With customer relationship management tools, you can create custom email lists, send out automated messages to clients, and build trust between your practice and its target audience.
 You can use email marketing to follow up with past clients, wish customers a happy birthday, or encourage recent site visitors to schedule a consultation with your firm.

-One of the most essential strategies for online and local businesses, attorney reviews represent a powerful form of social proof and a very effective marketing tool.
+One of the most essential strategies for online and local businesses is to have positive reviews on lawyer review sites, which serve as a powerful form of social proof and a very effective marketing tool.
 When prospective clients see positive reviews from previous customers, they will be more confident that you can help them with their legal challenges.
 The question, then, is this: How can you acquire more reviews from your client base and get them in front of other prospective clients?